UchihaSR/alfred/README.md

 ## Why does it exist?

-Most of these are written by myself in order to indulge my laziness (i.e. automating stuff) and/or in order for me to escape doing something actually worth while.
+Most of these are written by myself in order to indulge my laziness and/or in order for me to escape doing something actually worth while.

 Hopefully you will get some use out of these and in return, I, some gratification.